THE MAKING OF THE our little flock BARN

-With our first love, our daughter Taylor, now school-aged, I now have the time to focus on my new-found passion of loving, nurturing, and breeding these small miniature Babydoll sheep and Micro pigs to be your pet, companion, wool producer, environmentally-friendly lawn mower or grounds-keeper.
-I interact with all them multiple times daily, talk to them, Taylor sings them songs, and we sit and play with them.
-We want the foundation of our breeding programs to be gentle, calm, and friendly with humans, as these are the teachers of our Babydoll lambs and Micro piglets, and your future pets.
+With our first love, our daughter Taylor, now school-aged, I now have the time to focus on my new-found passion of loving, nurturing, and breeding these small miniature Babydoll sheep to be your companion, wool producer, environmentally-friendly lawn mower or grounds-keeper.
+We interact with all of our animals multiple times daily.
+We want the foundation of our breeding programs to be gentle, calm, and friendly with humans, as these are the teachers of our Babydoll lambs and your future companions.

 * Sometimes, my helper gets side-tracked on her "barn bike".